Privacy Is Still Personal

 Judicial systems are rooted in common legal myths.
 Two lawyers who have never met can nevertheless combine efforts to defend a complete stranger because they both believe in the existence of laws, justice, human rights—and the money paid out in fees.
 Yet none of these things exists outside the stories that people invent and tell one another.
 There are no gods in the universe, no nations, no money, no human rights, no laws, and no justice outside the common imagination of human beings.

 And yet this common imagination is what gives us civilization.
 We are civil to one another because of all the imaginings we share.
-And technologies are what make many of those imaginings possible.
-Those come first.
-Without the technologies making privacy possible, we would have none of the common manners and civic laws respecting it.
+Technologies make many of those imaginings possible.
+Without the technologies that gave us privacy in the physical world, we would have none of the manners and laws respecting it.

-Nature didn't give us clothing.
+The first privacy technology—one we still use—was clothing.
+Nature didn't give it to us.
 We had to make it from animal skins and woven fabrics.
-One purpose, of course, was to protect us from cold and things that might hurt us.
+Sure, one purpose of clothing was to protect us from cold and things that might hurt us.
 But another was to conceal what today we politely call our "privates", plus other body parts we'd rather not show.

 How we use clothing and shelter to afford ourselves privacy differs between cultures and settings, but is well understood by everyone within both.